 The recent suicide of actor/comedian Robin Williams highlights the importance of addressing depression and other mood disorders.
 Even though the people closest to him knew he was suffering from depression—most of them thought he "had it under control."

-"It's unfortunate that most people would rather ignore their feelings or suffer in silence than reach out for help," says Sarah Prom, senior EAP consultant for VITAL WorkLife.
+"It's unfortunate that most people would rather ignore their feelings or suffer in silence than reach out for help," says Sarah Prom, Senior Director of Solution Delivery for VITAL WorkLife.
 "People who ask for help are usually seen as happier and healthier than people who think getting help is a sign of weakness."

 Sadness is a normal part of life, particularly if you're struggling with a recent loss, financial problems or relationship difficulties.
 As the grief subsides or the issues are resolved, the sadness should go away.
 If it doesn't, a genuine depression may set in.

 Depression is a serious illness affecting over 100 million people worldwide.
 It can have damaging effects on emotions, behavior, physical health and appearance, job performance and the ability to handle everyday decisions and pressures.

 The good news is that depression is one of the most treatable of psychiatric illnesses.
 Between 80 and 90 percent of people with depression respond positively to treatment, and almost all patients gain some relief from their symptoms.

 - Situational Depression: A short-term depression related to current life circumstances.